kennytm/dbgen/CLI.md

     Since the data are randomly generated, the compression ratio is typically not very high (around 70% of uncompressed input).
 We do not recommend using the algorithm "xz" here, nor using very high compression levels.

+* `-z «SIZE»`, `--size «SIZE»`

+    Target size (in bytes) of each data file.
+Default is unlimited.

+    Explicit units are accepted (e.g. `8kB` = 8000, `0.5MiB` = 524288).

+    When the target size is provided, each file generator thread may produce multiple files.
+After a complete INSERT statement (i.e. `--row-count` rows) is written, if the pre-compressed size of the file exceeds this `--size` parameter, dbgen will close it and start to write to a new file.

+    The multiple files generated this way are written sequentially.
+You should still consider adjusting `--total-count`/`--rows-per-file` or `--files-count` to take advantage of parallelism.

+    The size limits on a main table and its derived tables are considered independently.
+Thus, the number of files for them may not match.

+    The file names are still ordered *lexicographically* but not necessarily numerically.
+Example directory is like:

+    ```
+    # suppose 10102 files are generated from file generator thread 0:
+    tbl.0000.csv
+    tbl.0001.csv
+    ...
+    tbl.0099.csv
+    tbl.010000.csv
+    tbl.010001.csv
+    ...
+    tbl.019999.csv
+    tbl.02000000.csv
+    tbl.02000001.csv

+    # similar for file generator thread 1:
+    tbl.1000.csv
+    tbl.1001.csv
+    ...
+    tbl.1099.csv
+    tbl.110000.csv
+    tbl.110001.csv
+    ...
+    ```

+    In lexicographic ordering, `tbl.1000.csv` should appear after `tbl.010000.csv`.
+But numerical or "natural" ordering will switch the order, and potentially affect subsequent import efficiency.

 * `--components schema,table,data`